flare-labs-ltd/fasset-bots/docs/setup.md

 ### Onboarding requirements

 To participate in Testnet beta, you only need a server.
 The server stores all the wallet private keys and they can be generated during [agent setup](/docs/examples.md) using the command `generate-secrets --agent`.
-After generating the keys, you must deposit enough collateral (CFLR and USDC or USDT) into the agent's native Coston address `owner.native_address`.
+After generating the keys, you must deposit enough collateral (CFLR and USDC or USDT) into the agent's native Coston address `owner.native.address`.
 Also, make sure that the agent's XRP address `owner.underlying_address` has a minimum of 10 testXRP per vault to initialize the vault underlying address(es).

 If you're using Songbird or Flare, it's recommended to have a more secure native address, such as a hardware wallet.
 While a secure XRP address is also an option, for now it can only be used to extract fees.
 In addition, when initializing a vault, the initial XRPs must first be transferred to the server address before being used.